 - Get your pan hot!
-The trick to making these steak bites is to get your pan (stainless steel or cast iron skillet) super hot before adding anything to the skillet.
-The reason for this is that you want to give your steak bites a nice sear to help trap in those juices and create extra flavor.
+The trick to making steak bites is to get your pan (stainless steel or cast iron skillet) super hot before adding anything to the skillet.
+This is because you want to give the steak a nice sear to help trap in those juices and create extra flavor.

-- Don’t over-crowd your skillet.
-You will probably need to cook your steak bites in at least two batches as you want to add the meat in a single layer.
+- Don’t overcrowd your skillet.
+You will probably need to cook the steak bites in at least two batches as you want to add the meat in a single layer.
 Remember, we want a nice golden brown sear which can’t happen if they’re all piled on top of each other.

-- Let your steak hang out for a minute or two before you even think about stirring it all together.
+- Leave it alone.
+Let your steak hang out for a minute or two before you even think about stirring it all together.
 Again, this is for that nice, golden sear.
-If the meat sticks to the skillet little, that’s ok.
+If the meat sticks to the skillet a little, that’s ok.
 Scrape off the stuck-on parts when you add the butter.
 After all, all those little bits mean extra flavor.

-- Don’t ignore your steak.
+- But, don’t ignore it either.
 Yes, you want to sear your steak for 1-2 minutes on each side, but you do not want to ignore it.
-Remember, your steak will continue to cook even after it is removed from the skillet so if it’s a little medium-rare that’s ok.
+Remember, your steak will continue to cook even after it is removed from the skillet, so if it’s a little medium-rare, that’s ok.

-- Reduce the heat of the skillet when you add the garlic and butter.
+- Lower the heat.
+Reduce the heat of the skillet when you add the garlic and butter.
 I love toasted garlic, but burnt garlic?
 Not as much.